Introduction

 Install Python packages:

-release version from release page and install it:user@Computer ~/pyBaram$ pip install pybaram-0.X.Y-py3-none-any.whl
+pyBaramfrom the release page and install it:user@Computer ~/pyBaram$ pip install pybaram-0.X.Y-py3-none-any.whl

-Compile from source
+Install from source

-You can install this code using setup.py
+You can install pyBaram directly from source using setup.py:

-user@Computer ~/pyBaram$ pip install -e .
+user@Computer ~/pyBaram$ pip install .

-It is recommended to use virtualenv
+It is recommended to use virtualenv or conda to create a separate environment.

 Dependencies

-pyBaram 0.4.0 requires python 3.7+ and following python packages.
+pyBaram 0.5.0 requires Python 3.9+ and following python packages.

 numpy >= 1.10